Matttaylor8910/city-capture/README.md

 ## What's next?

 City Capture was built in a weekend by sleep-deprived college students fueled by goldfish and Monster.
-Development is currently halted but it's idea we'd like to get back around to if there's enough interest.
+Development is currently halted and we will probably never work on it again.
+Thanks.

 ## How can I help?

-Subbmit a PR or reach out if you're interested in what ideas we have.
+Submit a PR or reach out if you're interested in what ideas we have.